Parent page: Managed Projects

 Controlling Project Synchronization

-Once an unmanaged project has been made available online, controls over its online availability and synchronization are provided through the General tab of the Project Options dialog.
+Once an unmanaged project has been made available to an Altium 365 Workspace, controls over its online availability and synchronization are provided through the General tab of the Project Options dialog.

 Options and controls relating to having made the project available online are presented on the General tab of the Project Options dialog.